Lahic, Azerbaijan

 Lahij is a village of a few hundred people in the mountains in northeastern Azerbaijan.
 I spent a weekend there, taking a break from the hustle and bustle of Baku while I waited to get my visas to Tajikistan and Uzbekistan.
 A center of craftsmen since medieval times, Lahic’s cobblestone streets are lined with copper workshops and other arts and crafts shops.
 I spent a good part of one afternoon wandering up and down the street, window shopping and watching many of the craftsmen and women (like the woman above) at work.

-2 Responses to “Saturday Scenes: Woman Knitting in Lahij, Azerbaijan”
+2 thoughts on “Saturday Scenes: Woman Knitting in Lahij, Azerbaijan”

 Crafts is the basis from time immemorial as Russia and Asia as a whole in the province.